Get Rid Of Fruit Flies

 Start rinsing food containers before tossing them

 Flies like to drink some of the same things that you do.
 They will gladly finish off your beer or soda can for you that you tossed in the garbage.
-Start rinsing out cans and food containers before throwing them in the garbage or recycling cans and eliminate a huge potential food source.
+Start rinsing out cans and food containers before throwing them in the garbage or recycling cans and eliminate a substantial potential food source.

 Clean the drain